robschick/lessonCode/lesson3.md

 And use version control for it all.

+n.b. if you are feeling lacking for coding inspiration, look in the data folder for a file called ```prepareDUMLData.R``` which has all the components of the analysis.

 # Part 2
 ## Git Diff
 How can we easily see what changed between two commits?
 We may see that one line indicated a big change that we want to inspect.
 Use the diff command on any two nodes in the graph: